Vahidmhn/MIBL-MMP/README.md

 14) CplexDualNodeNum: Number of nodes CPLEX generates during the primal operation
 15) CplexPrimalNodeNum: Number of nodes CPLEX generates during the dual operation

-## Reference
-This package is introuduced in the following paper:<br/>
-...
 ## Instance repository
 The instances used for the mentioined publication can be found in the following address:<br/>
 https://usf.box.com/s/0wy7um4z5gbrtuta57ruy7tmey67rzwy